 (Some of the following information was excerpted from a NY Times article.)

 Like blood diamonds from Sierra Leone or plundered minerals from Congo, ivory is the latest conflict resource in Africa, easily converted into cash and now fueling conflicts across the continent.

-Some of Africa’s most notorious armed groups, including the Lord’s Resistance Army (LRA); al-Shabaab, a Somalia based militant group affiliated with Al-Qaeda; and Darfur’s Janjaweed, are hunting down elephants and using the tusks to buy weapons to sustain their mayhem.
+Some of Africa’s most notorious armed groups, including the notorious Joseph Kony and his Lord’s Resistance Army (LRA); Boko Haram (affiliated with ISIS) from Nigeria, and Sudan’s Janjaweed, are hunting down elephants and other wildlife in the CAR, and using the tusks to buy weapons to sustain their mayhem.

 (End of NYT quoted material)

-In 2012, poaching levels in Africa were at their highest since international monitors began keeping detailed records in 2002.
-And 2012 broke the record for the amount of illegal ivory seized worldwide.
-In December of 2012 one single shipment of 1,500 elephant tusks (24 tons), was seized in Malaysia that was headed for China.
+Here is just one example of the rampant elephant poaching problem: In December of 2012 one single shipment of 1,500 elephant tusks (24 tons), was seized in Malaysia that was headed for China.
 And the amount of illegal ivory seized is only a tiny fraction of the amount of ivory that is hacked out of dead and dying elephants with an ax.
 In other words, the illegal ivory that is seized is only from the poachers and traders that are caught.